 - Foul Ole Ron, a completely insane Talkative Loon with a sentient stench that outclasses him who employs Gaspode the Wonder Dog as a "thinking brain dog."

-- In Terry Pratchett's non-Discworld novel Johnny & The Bomb the adventure is kick-started by the discovery of Mrs. Tachyon - the local bag lady (who is very much like Foul Ole' Ron) - lying unconscious in an alleyway.
+- In Terry Pratchett's non-Discworld novel Johnny & The Bomb, part of the Johnny Maxwell Trilogy, the adventure is kick-started by the discovery of Mrs. Tachyon — the local bag lady (who is very much like Foul Ole' Ron, complete with random gibbering, detachment from reality and vile smell, to the fact she can be considered somewhere between a Distaff Counterpart and a precursor model) — lying unconscious in an alleyway.

 - In Dragon Tears by Dean Koontz, the antagonist has psychic powers and can create dangerous golems from his own mind.
 One takes the form of a disgusting, cruel vagrant to torment a man, who actually is homeless and is not bad or crazy at all.

-- The novel There is a Happy Land by Keith Waterhouse features "Uncle Mad," a mentally simple homeless man whom the ten-year-old (nameless) narrator becomes friendly with.
+- The novel There Is A Happy Land by Keith Waterhouse features "Uncle Mad," a mentally simple homeless man whom the ten-year-old (nameless) narrator becomes friendly with.
 The narrator finds Uncle Mad strange but does not see anything frightening or unwelcome about him, and they develop a genuine friendship of sorts.
-Eventually [[spoiler: Uncle Mad is blamed for the murder and (implied) rape of a local girl, which in reality was committed by an older boy.
-The narrator doesn't really understand the implications of this, but helps Uncle Mad escape before he can be arrested.]
+Eventually Uncle Mad is blamed for the murder and (implied) rape of a local girl, which in reality was committed by an older boy.
+The narrator doesn't really understand the implications of this, but helps Uncle Mad escape before he can be arrested.

 - This trope gets considerable play in Aunt Dimity's Christmas.
 The villagers' reactions to the news that Lori and her family had a collapsed vagrant airlifted to hospital ranges from incredulity to hostility.
 Lori herself also recounts how she is often uncomfortable when confronted by homeless people (having so nearly been one herself); of the villagers, she says, "I was the last person on earth qualified to judge my neighbors.
 I had too much in common with them."
 Lori and Fr.
 Bright also have an argument over the man's sanity, especially as the evidence of his recent past suggests he has done highly unusual things and may have been committed to a psychiatric hospital; the priest later admits, "Where there was goodness, I chose to see madness."
 Rev. Bunting chastises the villagers for their attitude as well.